-Brain Washed In My Sleep
+Brain Washed In Your Sleep

-New Boston University study reveals the first ever images of cerebrospinal fluid washing in and out of the brain during sleep.
+Boston University study reveals the first ever images of cerebrospinal fluid washing in and out of the brain during sleep.

 It is absolutely necessary that you get an adequate amount of restful sleep.
 But….
 According to the American Sleep Association, insomnia is the most common sleep disorder.
 About 30 percent of American adults report short-term problems and 10 percent experience chronic trouble falling or staying asleep.